In this guide we’ll look at the best electric planers for the UK market.

 Makita KP0810K 240 V 82 mm Heavy Duty Planer Review

-The planer has an 850-watt soft start motor that delivers 16,000 rpm.
-It has a two-blade cutter head. and can make cuts of 82 mm wide and 4mm deep in a single pass.
-It is also capable of cutting rebates up to 25mm.
-The planer is easily adjustable with a click stops in 0.1 increments to help you achieve precise results.
+This power planer has an 850 Watt soft start motor that delivers 16,000 rpm.
+It has a two-blade cutter head and can make cuts of 82 mm wide and 4 mm deep in a single pass.
+It is also capable of cutting rebates up to 25 mm.
+The planer is easily adjustable with precise 0.1 mm increment click stops to help you achieve super accurate results.

 Bosch Professional GHO 26-82 D Corded 240 V Planer Review

-The Bosch Professional 06015A4370 GHO 26-82 D Corded 240 V Planer is an easy to use planer that produces excellent results and is suitable for lighter cutting tasks.
+The Bosch Professional GHO 26-82 D Corded Planer is an easy to use electric planer that produces excellent results.

-This single blade model is easy to use and lighter than most equivalent planers.
-However, it is still powerful and has a 710-watt motor.
-This means it can cut up to 2.6mm in a single pass.
+Although this single blade model is lighter than its competitors the 710 Watt motor means it can cut up to 2.6 mm in a single pass.
 The single blade design makes it easier to set up and use as no blade alignment is required.
-The planer is fully adjustable in 0.1 increments allowing precise results.
+The blade is also adjustable with incremental stops of just 0.1 mm ensuring precise results.

 Makita KP0800 240V 82mm Planer Review

-The Makita KP0800 240V 82mm Planer is powerful, versatile planer for medium planing jobs and offers excellent value for money.
+The Makita KP0800 82 mm Planer is powerful, versatile mid-range planer and offers excellent value for money.

-This is an effective and easy to use mid-range model that is ideal for medium duty planing jobs and offers great value for money.
+This is an effective and easy to use mid-range model that is ideal for medium duty planing jobs and is one of the best wood planers for the money.

 BLACK+DECKER High Performance Rebating Planer, 750 W Review

-This BLACK+DECKER High Performance Rebating Planer has a powerful 750-watt motor, two high-quality TCT blades and provides professional quality results at an excellent price.
+The Black+Decker High Performance Rebating Planer has a powerful 750 Watt motor, two high-quality TCT blades and provides professional quality results at an excellent price.

-This planer has a great build quality and feels comfortable and light to use.
-The 750-watt motor produces an rpm of 16000.
-It has a maximum depth cut of 2mm in 0.2 mm increments.
-The planer comes with a parallel fence for easy rebating and is also supplied with a dust bag.
-The planer can be attached to a standard vacuum cleaner as well.
+This is a well-built yet cheap wood planer that feels comfortable and light to use.
+The 750 Watt motor can generate up to 16,000 rpm.
+The planer can shave to maximum depth of 2 mm in 0.2 mm increments.
+It comes with a parallel fence for easy rebating and a dust bag.
+This power planer can be attached to a standard vacuum cleaner as well.

 The set also comes with a spanner and is supplied in a kit box.

-Corded planers offer plenty of power for even tough planing jobs.
-However, the capabilities of corded planers do vary.
-For heavy duty work, look for a planer with a powerful motor and a high rpm as this will make light work of even heavy planing tasks.
+Electric planers, sometimes known as power planers, offer plenty of power when undertaking tough planing jobs.
+However the capabilities of these power planers do vary.
+For heavy duty work, look for a planer with a powerful motor and a high rpm to make light work of those heavier planing tasks.

-For heavy duty jobs, especially on hardwoods, it is also worth investing in tungsten carbide tipped (TCT) blades as these give a lovely smooth finish and are also more hardwearing.
+For heavy duty jobs, especially involving hardwoods, it is worth investing in tungsten carbide tipped (TCT) blades as these are more hard-wearing and provide smoother finishes for longer.

-For really heavy duty carpentry work it is worth investing in a large heavy-duty planer as these can cut up to 4mm in a single pass, saving you time and effort.
-For smaller jobs around the house, you may find a smaller model more suitable as these are often lighter and easier to handle and can usually cut around 2mm in a single pass.
+For really heavy duty carpentry work though it is definitely worth investing in a large heavy-duty electric wood planer as these can shave up to 4 mm in a single pass, saving you time and effort.
+For smaller jobs around the house, you may find a smaller model more suitable as these are often lighter and easier to handle.
+These usually cut around 2 mm in a pass.

-Most standard planers come with two blades which are used in unison.
-However, there are single blade planers available and these can be useful for novices as they are very easy to set up and changing the blades is really simple.
+Most standard electric hand planers come with two blades that are used in unison.
+However, there are single blade planers available and these can be useful for novices as they are very easy to set up with simple blade changing.

-You can use a high powered electric planer for removing large amounts of wood as they can often cut away up to 4mm in a single pass.
+You can use a high powered electric wood planer for removing large amounts of wood as they can often cut away up to 4 mm in a single pass.

-However, for finer work, you should adjust the settings in order to make shallower passes as this will achieve a finer result.
+However, for finer work, you should adjust the settings in order to make shallower passes as this will achieve a higher quality result.

 Switch on the motor and run it until maximum speed is attained.
 Now move the planer steadily until it comes into contact with the wood.
 Slowly push it forward keeping the pressure on the front grip of the planer.
 Once both planer soles come into contact with the wood balance the pressure on both handles.
-As you push your tool off the work, apply slightly more pressure to the rear handle.
+As you push the planer tool away from the work, apply slightly more pressure to the rear handle.

 What can an electric planer be used for?

 High powered electric planers can be used for a variety of tasks from removing large amounts of wood to prepare timber for building construction to trimming a door to stop it sticking.
-Here are some other tasks that are a breeze with an electric planer.
+Here are some other tasks that are a breeze with a power planer.

-- Smooth out rough or uneven edges on timber
+- Smoothing out rough or uneven edges on timber

-- Trim doors so they fit just right
+- Trimming doors so they fit just right

-- Restore damaged or weathered wood by removing the top surface
+- Restoring damaged or weathered wood by removing the top surface

 How do I trim a sticking door with a planer?